Top Questions About Calcium

 2. How much calcium do I need to take?

 The answer is: it depends.
 Because not all types of calcium are utilized by the body equally.
 In other words, it has to do with bioavailability.
-So if you take a highly bioavailable calcium, you can take less than if you take for example, calcium carbonate, which is inorganic.
-You’re always better off erring on the low side, especially if you take inorganic calcium.
+So if you take a highly bioavailable calcium, you can take less than if you take for example, calcium carbonate, since the carbonate molecule is inorganic.

 It’s a great idea to get extra calcium from foods, but it’s very difficult to get to the desirable calcium levels without using supplements as a baseline.
 What’s so good about getting calcium from foods is that they also typically contain other valuable nutrients.